 In this case, I’m the (CAO, feline)™ at the Feline Embassy headquartered in my heart and imagination and the cats who’ve graced my life are the ambassadors of the embassy.
 I work with a variety of people including veterinarians, professors and animal behavior experts to bridge the the cultural differences, if you will, between felines and humans to reach a better understanding of each other based on fact instead of misinformation.

-My goal is to help cat owners build a better relationship with their cats right from the start, strengthen the human-animal bond, and to keep more cats out of shelters and in their homes.
+My goal with the book was to help cat owners build a better relationship with their cats right from the start, strengthen the human-animal bond, and to keep more cats out of shelters and in their homes.
 Cats for the GENIUS is a comprehensive owner’s guide to everything feline written in an easy-to-read conversational style.
 The book is divided into four progressive parts of eighteen chapters that may be read consecutively or individually.
 As an overview, Part 1 discusses meeting your responsibilities to your cat, picking a compatible personality, and preparing your home for your feline family member’s arrival; Part 2 covers feline nutrition, feline communication and aspects of basic care and grooming; Part 3 focuses on feline health, choosing a veterinarian, vaccinations, common feline diseases and fascinating feline anatomy; Part 4 discusses how to say good-bye to our cherished friend when the time comes.
 Sprinkled in are extra tidbits of information and, of course, cat photos!

 Is there anything you would like to add?